eLearning

 Identify Training Needs

-The first step in our process is to identify whether training is the right approach.
-If training is determined to be a good solution, we’ll figure out to what degree and what the right approach is.
-This step in the process is what’s called needs analysis and is an essential part of training and change management for tech.
+The first step in our process is identifying whether training is the right approach.
+If training is a good solution, we’ll figure out to what degree and the right approach is.
+This step in the process is called needs analysis and is an essential part of technology training and change management.

-This isn’t even the only step of needs analysis, it’s just the highest level because it determines if we move forward with training and how.
-If training is required, needs analysis will uncover the best training deliverables too.
-It’s just important to be aware that needs analysis can’t tell you everything about your audience.
+This isn’t the only step of needs analysis; it’s just the highest level because it determines if we should move forward with training and how.
+A needs analysis will uncover the best training deliverables if training is required.
+Knowing that needs analysis can’t tell you everything about your audience.

-This step will also help determine what the exact training needs are.
+This step will also help determine the exact training needs.
 Would in-person training be the most effective or will a short video do for this project?
-These are all things we will analyze based on the level of change, the complexity of technology, and the specific needs of the organization and employees.
+These are all things we will analyze based on the level of change, technology’s complexity, and the organization’s and employees’ specific needs.

-There are a lot of different variables involved in needs analysis but it’s a necessary step to spend a good amount of time on.
-It could involve business partner discussions, technology reviews, or possibly even interviews with employees if that is possible and within the budget.
+There are a lot of different variables involved in needs analysis, but it’s a necessary step to spend a good amount of time on.
+It could include business partner discussions, technology reviews, or possibly even interviews with employees, if possible and within the budget.

 Entire books have been written about needs analysis, so there’s no possible way to cover it all here.
 We’ll write more about our process and specific topics of needs analysis in the future.